Liam Delap: Ipswich Town

 On 13 July 2024, Delap joined newly promoted Premier League club Ipswich Town on a permanent deal worth up to £20 million on a five-year contract.
 Delap scored his first goal for the club on 31 August, netting the opener in a 1–1 draw with Fulham.
 On 29 September, he scored both goals in a 2–2 home draw with Aston Villa, becoming the first Ipswich player to net twice in a Premier League game since Marcus Bent in March 2002.
 On 30 December, Delap scored and assisted in a 2–0 home league win over Chelsea, helping the club win their first Premier League home game since 2002 as well as their first victory over the Blues since 1993.
 He ended the season with 12 goals, finishing as the club's top goalscorer.

 Chelsea

 On 4 June 2025, fellow Premier League club Chelsea completed the signing of Delap on a six-year deal, triggering a release clause, reported to be £30m.
 Delap made his debut for Chelsea on 16 June in their opening game of the 2025 FIFA Club World Cup, providing an assist for Enzo Fernández's goal in an eventual 2–0 win over Los Angeles FC.
+On 19 June, it was announced that Delap was one of six nominees for the PFA Young Player of the Year award.

 He scored his first Chelsea goal on 24 June against Espérance Sportive de Tunis in the final group match.

-On 19 June 2025, it was announced that Delap was one of six nominees for the PFA Young Player of the Year award.

-On 10 August 2025, Delap featured for Chelsea in a pre-season friendly against Milan where he scored a brace marking his first goals at Stamford Bridge.
+Later that year, on 25 November, Delap netted his first UEFA Champions League goal for Chelsea in a 3–0 victory against Barcelona.

+On 7 January 2026, Delap scored his first league goal for the club in a 2–1 defeat to Fulham.
+On 13 February 2026, Delap completed a hat-trick of assists in a 4–0 victory over Hull City in the fifth round of the 2025–26 FA Cup.

+Nottingham Forest

+On 27 August 2026, Delap joined Nottingham Forest on a five-year contract, for an initial transfer fee worth £45 million, with a further £5 million available in performance-related add-ons.
+He made his debut as a substitute in a 2–2 draw Premier League draw with Liverpool at Anfield on 29 August 2026.
+He scored his first goal for the club on 12 September 2026 in a 2–1 league win over Aston Villa at Villa Park.